-Section 7.
+- Section 7.
 Ordinarily, meal periods are not considered time worked.
-However, those employees who are not relieved from their work assignment and are required to remain in their work area when eating shall have such time counted as hours worked.
+However, those employees who are not relieved from their work assignment and are required to remain in their work area when eating shall have such time counted as hours worked. - Section 8.

-Section 8.
 Whenever the job being performed or the material or equipment being used has caused an employee to become dirty, the employee shall be allowed a reasonable amount of time without loss of pay prior to any meal period or prior to the completion of their work day to clean themselves.
-Time for cleaning equipment shall be considered a part of the employee's work day.
+Time for cleaning equipment shall be considered a part of the employee's work day. - Section 9.

-Section 9.
 An employee may request in writing authorization to change the employee's work schedule.
 The employee's request must include the duration of the change in the schedule and address how the operating needs of the university could be met.
 The supervisor will give full consideration to the request and respond within thirty (30) calendar days of receipt.
 The supervisor will deny the request only for reasons which are reasonably related to university operating needs.
-If the request is denied, the reason(s) will be given to the employee in writing.

-Section 10.
-When an employee is scheduled without at least a ten (10)-hour break between the end of one shift and the start of another, the hours worked by the employee during the ten (10) hours following the end of the first shift shall be compensated at the overtime rate of pay, except during on-call duty, the first shift after a shift rotation change, flexible work schedules, or if such hours are scheduled at the request of the employee.

-Section 11.
-Telecommuting.
-An employee's written request to the immediate supervisor, and a copy to the chief human resource officer or designee to telecommute will be approved or denied based on the operating needs of the University, and pursuant to the University telecommuting policy.
-The employee may request to have the denial in writing pursuant to the provisions of Article 9, Section 2.
-An approved telecommuting agreement may be rescinded in writing based on the operating needs of the University.
+If the request is denied, the reason(s) will be given to the employee in writing. - Section 10.
+When an employee is scheduled without at least a ten (10)-hour break between the end of one shift and the start of another, the hours worked by the employee during the ten (10) hours following the end of the first shift shall be compensated at the overtime rate of pay, except during on-call duty, the first shift after a shift rotation change, flexible work schedules, or if such hours are scheduled at the request of the employee. - Section 11.
+Remote Work.
+An employee's written request to the immediate supervisor, and a copy to the chief human resource officer or designee to work remotely will be approved or denied based on the operating needs of the University, and pursuant to the University remote work policy.
+All requests will be responded to within fourteen (14) calendar days.
+If the request is denied, the University will provide, in writing, the specific operational needs used as a basis for the denial.
+An approved remote work agreement may be rescinded in writing based on the operating needs of the University. - Section 12.

-Section 12.
 Temporary Interruptions of Employment/Lack of Work.
 Any temporary interruption of employment because of lack of work or unexpected or unusual reasons which does not exceed fifteen (15) calendar days, shall not be considered a layoff if, at termination of such conditions, employees are to be returned to employment.
 Such interruptions of employment shall be by work unit and recorded and reported as leave without pay.
 Under no circumstances shall this Article be used to remedy shortage of funds.